agude/agude.github.io/_books/the_shadow_of_the_torturer.md

 Torturer</span> tells a seemingly small, personal story that hints at larger forces and events happening just out of sight.
 The reader only gets glimpses of these looming mysteries, and I suspect part of the payoff of the series will be uncovering what they are.

-I can't wait to find out.
+There are a several motifs, the most obvious of which is the fragile boundary between life and death.
+Severian almost dies several times.
+He is a torturer and an executioner.
+He lives amongst the graves and mausoleums surrounding his guild.